melekladh/selenium/README.md

 # WebDriverManager GitLab Pipeline
 This project shows how to run an automated web test inside a docker container using the GitLab CI.

+You can read my blog post explaining this repo at http://www.eliasnogueira.com/how-to-run-selenium-webdriver-tests-on-free-gitlab-ci

 ## Tech stack
 * Java 11
 * [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) is being used to, automatically, manage the browser driver